SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates USX, RADI, ROCC, ADAP

-U.S. Xpress Enterprises, Inc. (NYSE: USX)’s sale to Knight-Swift Transportation Holdings Inc. for $6.15 per share in cash.
+U.S. Xpress Enterprises, Inc. USX's sale to Knight-Swift Transportation Holdings Inc. for $6.15 per share in cash.
 If you are a U.S. Xpress shareholder, click here to learn more about your rights and options.

-Ranger Oil Corporation (NASDAQ: ROCC)’s sale to Baytex Energy Corp.
+Ranger Oil Corporation ROCC's sale to Baytex Energy Corp.
 Under the terms of the agreement, Ranger shareholders will receive 7.49 Baytex shares plus $13.31 in cash, for each Ranger common share.
 If you are a Ranger shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.